igordejanovic/parglare/docs/index.md

 The project logo is my take (not very successful) on drawing the Hydra, a creature with multiple heads from the Greek mythology.
 According to the legend, the Hydra had a regeneration feature: for every head chopped off, the Hydra would regrow a couple of new heads.
-This reminds me a lot of GLR parsing ;)
+That reminds me a lot of the GLR parsing ;)

 ## License